 Core Curriculum Rotations

-- Research: Heart Failure research meetings are held monthly to discuss basic and clinical research programs.
+- Research: monthly.
+Heart Failure research meetings are held monthly to discuss basic and clinical research programs.
 Basic scientists and clinicians participate.

 - General: Fellows are encouraged to attend the daily and weekly conferences associated with the general cardiology fellowship and the cardiology section.